Norman Toynton: Career in the United States

-In the 80s, Toynton quit his teaching job and moved to New York City, where he showed his work in a wide variety of venues, including the Brooklyn Museum, the Hunter College Gallery, the Ruth Siegel Gallery, the John Good Gallery, the Stux Gallery and the Daniel Newburg Gallery.
+In the 1980s, Toynton quit his teaching job and moved to New York City, where he showed his work in a wide variety of venues, including the Brooklyn Museum, the Hunter College Gallery, the Ruth Siegel Gallery, the John Good Gallery, the Stux Gallery and the Daniel Newburg Gallery.
 Arthur C. Danto cited one of his solo exhibitions as among the three outstanding shows of the year in The Nation.
 Toynton then retreated to rural Vermont, before making several extended trips to India.

+Later life and death

 In 2006, he returned to England for good, building himself a studio at his home on the North Norfolk coast.
 His work has since been shown at ArtSpace and several other London venues, as well as at the Yorkshire Sculpture Park.

+On 15 September 2025, it was announced that Toynton had died at his home in Sidestrand, Norfolk, in June, at the age of 86.